 Teaching, learning and assessment methods

 You will have access to a broad range of teaching materials, e.g. specially prepared texts and web-based resources.
-You’ll work independently with the teaching materials, but are encouraged to form self-help groups with other students communicating face to face, by telephone, email and online forums.
+You’ll work independently with the teaching materials, but are encouraged to form self-help groups with other students communicating face-to-face, by telephone, email and online forums.
 Tutors provide support in tutorials and day schools, some of which are optional and others compulsory depending on the module.
 There will always be an online alternative for any face-to-face tuition.
-Some modules offer only on-line tutorials and day schools.
+Some modules offer only online tutorials.

-Assessment is an integral part of the teaching and learning, so you’ll also be supported in your learning through feedback from the assignments, which may be in the form of essays, projects, reflective accounts, case studies, interviews, questionnaires, projects or computer-marked assignments.
+Assessment is an integral part of the teaching and learning.
+You’ll be supported in your learning through feedback from the assignments, which may be in the form of essays, projects, reflective accounts, case studies, interviews, questionnaires, projects or computer-marked assignments.
 End-of-module assessment is usually via a three-hour written examination or a piece of extended writing.